handnot2/samly/README.md

     > Make sure to configure the IdP to use `SHA256`. `Samly`
     > will reject (`access_denied`) IdP responses using `SHA1`.
 +   `esaml` provides additional checks such as trusted certificate verification, recipient verification among others.
++   By default, `Samly` signs the SAML requests it sends to the Identity Provider.
+It also expects the SAML reqsponses to be signed (both assertion and envelopes).
+If your IdP is not configured to sign, you will have to explicitly turn them off in the configuration.
+    It is highly recommended to turn signing on in production deployments.
++   Make sure to use HTTPS URLs in production deployments.

 ## FAQ